 Opens the Impress navigator, in which you can quickly move to another slide or select an object on a slide.
 It is recommended to give slides and objects in your presentation meaningful names so that you can easily identify them when using the navigator.

-Workspace